Gracey Hemstreet makes mountain bike history at Red Bull Hardline Australia

 At just 19 years old, Gracey Hemstreet made mountain biking history at the first-ever Red Bull Hardline Australia event this weekend.
 The Canadian youngster hit the headlines after becoming the first-ever woman to complete a full run of the notorious Red Bull Hardline, a race that's become a legend for its ruthless, limit-testing downhill challenges.

-Hemstreet had an incredible week in Australia, which speaks volumes about her mental fortitude and ability to handle the high-speeds and massive features that littered the course.
-During the week's practice sessions, her rear wheel were destroyed on landing a a big step-up jump, leading to a heavy crash.
-Nonetheless, she recovered to complete the course and line-up for the qualifying runs, where she became on of the first two women to ever qualify for the finals of a Red Bull Hardline, alongside Scottish rider Louise Ferguson.
+Hemstreet had an incredible week in Australia, which speaks volumes about her mental fortitude and ability to handle the high speeds and massive features that littered the course.
+During the week's practice sessions, her rear wheel was destroyed on landing a big step-up jump, leading to a heavy crash.
+Nonetheless, she recovered to complete the course and line up for the qualifying runs, where she became one of the first two women to ever qualify for the finals of a Red Bull Hardline, alongside Scottish rider Louise Ferguson.

 Leading the charge in the finals, the Canadian executed a flawless run, tackling the 10m-plus drops and landing smoothly over the cavernous 23m gap jump at the finish line.
 Her finishing time of 3m 56.586s stood as the fastest women's time of the day, but more importantly a historic moment in women's mountain biking history.